Louis99Choi/Mid-Term-Project/README.md

-# Mid-Term-Project
+# OpenSourc_Project

-repository for midterm Project of SW_Open Source Class __ Who am I.
+repository for Project of SW_Open Source Class using Django with cloud server
+__ Who am I.